liamlindsay9/ISDM-Group-3/Project.md

 ## GitHub Repository
-Below is a link to the GitHub repository to view the groups progress and contributions: https://github.com/liamlindsay9/ISDM-Group-3
+Below is a link to the GitHub repository to view the groups progress and contributions:

+https://github.com/liamlindsay9/ISDM-Group-3

 ## Presentation Link
-Here is the link to our presentation that has been uploaded to Youtube https://youtu.be/4qGB60WZpjY
+Here is the link to our presentation that has been uploaded to Youtube:

+https://youtu.be/4qGB60WZpjY